-qrd°by uses a very well established, secure credit card payment gateway service, located in Austria to process your credit card payment.
+qrd°by uses the very well established, secure credit card payment gateway service Stripe to process your credit card payment.
 We do not store any of your credit card information directly in our system.

 In case your credit card was rejected by our payment gateway vendor here are some tips to solve the problem.

 If none of the following hints helps, the next step is to contact your bank to find out why your card is being declined.
 The system we use only tells us that the card has been declined but gives no reasons.

 Your bank will be able to provide you the excact information why the transcation failed.
 You may be told initially that your card is fine.
 However we recommend that you ask to speak to someone in their fraud protection department who may know better.
 If you are asked by your bank for the merchant id please tell them “qrd.by”.

 - check that the card hasn’t expired.

 - make sure, your card has sufficient funds.